 Criminal profiling is a cross between law enforcement and psychology.
 It is still a relatively new field with few set boundaries or definitions.
 Practitioners of criminal profiling do not always agree on methodology or even terminology.

 Despite their disagreements, however, practitioners of profiling all share a common goal of analyzing evidence gathered at a crime scene and statements provided by victims and witnesses in order to develop a description of an unknown offender.
-The offender description can include psychological factors such as antisocial personality traits, psychopathologies, behavioral patterns, as well as demographic variables including, age, race and geographic location.
+The offender description can include psychological factors such as antisocial personality traits, psychopathologies, or behavioral patterns, as well as demographic variables including, age, race, and geographic location.

 The FBI system of criminal profiling, which dates back to the 1980s, involves a comprehensive six-step process.
 As noted by Peter Vronsky in his 2004 book Serial Killers: The Method and Madness of Monsters, each step is critical to the overall system, so the quality of input at each step directly influences the subsequent steps.

 Step 1: Profiling Inputs